JazminVidal/gop-dnn-epadb/README.md

 The row number is the phone number of the utterance.
 In this case, it is 17.
 The column number is 2 * (pure-phone set size), as the feature is consist of LLR + LPR.
 The phone-level features can be used to train a classifier with human labels.
 See Hu's paper for detail.

-3. -5 is set as a universal empirical threshold.
-You can also determine multiple phone dependent thresholds based on the human-labeled mispronunciation data.

 ## References